ssenmosip/mosip-temp-documentation/Getting-Started.md

 ## 7. Configuring MOSIP [**[↑]**](#table-of-content)

 We are using Spring cloud configuration server in MOSIP for storing and serving distributed configurations across all the applications and environments.

 We are storing all applications' configuration in config folder inside our Github Repository [here](https://github.com/mosip/mosip-configuration.git).

 For getting more details about how to use configuration server with our applications, following developer document can be referred:
 [**MOSIP CONFIGURATION SERVER**](MOSIP-Configuration-Server)

+For Deployment of configurations server, go to [firstly-deploy-kernel-configuration-server](Getting-Started#firstly-deploy-kernel-configuration-server) in this document.

 Application specific configuration for all applications and services are placed in MOSIP config server.